Behaviour (Apologies page under construction)

 Adaptive behaviour:

-Behavior exists to serve a purpose.
-If the behaviour does not fulfill the individuals need it would not exist.
-For example a dog who is unsure of the person at the door may behave by barking.
-This barking may serve to alert the members of the home, to scare away a threat, or as a release for excitement or another multitude of reasons. in all those situations if the members are alerted, the perceived threat is gone or there is no more excitement the barking should stop.
+Behaviour exists to serve a purpose.
+If the behaviour does not fulfil the individual's need, it would not exist.
+For example, a dog who is unsure of the person at the door may bark.
+This barking may serve to alert the members of the home, to scare away a threat, or as a release for excitement.
+In all those situations, if the members are alerted, or the perceived threat is gone, or there is no more excitement, the barking should stop.

 Maladaptive behaviour: